oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

 ~~~
 Figure: Native Client Authorization Code Request

-- (A) The native client collects information from the user.
+- (A) The native client starts the flow, by presenting the user with a "sign in" button, or collecting information from the user, such as their email address or username.
-- (B) The client initiates the authorization by making a POST request to the authorization challenge endpoint, potentially with information collected from the user (e.g. password)
+- (B) The client initiates the authorization request by making a POST request to the Authorization Challenge Endpoint, optionally with information collected from the user (e.g. email or username)
 - (C) The authorization server determines whether the information provided to the Authorization Challenge Endpoint is sufficient to grant authorization, and either responds with an authorization code or responds with an error.
 In this example, it determines that additional information is needed and responds with an error.
 The error may contain additional information to guide the Client on what information to collect next.
 This pattern of collecting information, submitting it to the Authorization Challenge Endpoint and then receing an error or authroization code may repeat several times.
-- (D) The client gathers additional information and POST a request to the authorization challenge endpoint.
+- (D) The client gathers additional information (e.g. passkey, or one-time code from email) and makes a POST request to the Authorization Challenge Endpoint.
-- (E) The authorization challenge endpoint returns a authorization code.
+- (E) The Authorization Challenge Endpoint returns an authorization code.
-- (F) The native client sends the authroizations code received in step (E) to obtain a token from the Token Endpoint.
+- (F) The native client sends the authorization code received in step (E) to obtain a token from the Token Endpoint.
-- (G) The Authroization Server returns an Access Token from the Token Endpoint.
+- (G) The Authorization Server returns an Access Token from the Token Endpoint.

-From scratch:

-1. The client initiates the authorization by making a POST request to the authorization challenge endpoint, potentially with information collected from the user (e.g. username or email)
-1. The authorization server determines the most appropriate authentication mechanism to use for the given user and returns an error saying what is required next (e.g. passkey, one-time code)
-1. The client continues to collect information from the user and send it to the authorization challenge endpoint until it receives an authorization code
-1. The client exchanges the authorization code for an access token at the token endpoint
+## Refresh Token Request

-When sending a refresh token to the token endpoint:

-1. When using a refresh token, the authorization server MAY respond with an error to indicate that re-authorization of the user is required
+When the client uses a refresh token to obtain a new access token, the authorization server MAY respond with an error to indicate that re-authorization of the user is required.

-When using an access token at the resource server:
+## Resource Request

-1. When making a resource request to a resource server, the resource server MAY respond with an error according to OAuth 2.0 Step-Up Authentication Challenge Protocol
+When making a resource request to a resource server, the resource server MAY respond with an error according to OAuth 2.0 Step-Up Authentication Challenge Protocol, indicating that re-authorization of the user is required.

 # Protocol Endpoints